-But if a larger person were to go to their doctor complaining of the exact same symptoms, there are many healthcare providers who would dismiss this as a result of their presumed bad diet (thus re-emphasizing diet culture’s belief that fat bodies are only a result of unhealthy foods.)
-The prescribed treatment would be to “eat better, workout, and lose weight.”
+But say a person in a larger body goes to their doctor.
+They complain of the exact same symptoms.
+Sadly, there are many healthcare providers who dismiss these as a result of a presumed bad diet.
+Thus re-emphasizing diet culture’s belief that fat bodies are only a result of unhealthy foods.
+The prescribed treatment is to “eat better, workout, and lose weight.”

 Diet Culture & Weight Stigma in Insurance

-Well, life insurance companies get to charge you higher premiums if you’re considered “at risk” and due to the falsity of the BMI Scale, they get to pretend larger bodies are at higher risk for dying.
-The system is rigged so that larger bodies (including 67% of American women) are forced to pay a higher premium which allow the insurance companies to increase their profits.
+Well, life insurance companies get to charge you higher premiums if you’re considered “at risk.”
+And due to the falsity of the BMI Scale, they get to pretend larger bodies are at higher risk for dying.
+The system is rigged so larger bodies (including 67% of American women) are forced to pay a higher premium.
+This allows insurance companies to increase their profits.

-In the 1830s, the BMI Scale was created by mathematician Lambert Adolphe Jacques Queteletan as a quick method to census the average size of white men and assist the Belgian government in allocating resources.
-Some claim he explicitly said that “the BMI could not and should not be used to indicate the level of fatness in an individual.”
+In the 1830s, the BMI Scale was created by mathematician Lambert Adolphe Jacques Queteletan.
+It was intended to be a quick method to census the average size of white men.
+And assist the Belgian government in allocating resources.
+Some claim he explicitly said “the BMI could not and should not be used to indicate the level of fatness in an individual.”

-Yet here we are in 2020 with doctors still using it and anti-diet people like me still fighting it’s unnecessary usage.
+Yet here we are in 2020 with doctors still using it.
+And anti-diet people, like me, still fighting its unnecessary usage.

 Diet Culture & Weight Stigma in Fashion

-We continue to live in an era where it has to be pointed out and celebrated when a company puts larger models in their advertising.
-It’s not just done automatically.
+We continue to live in an era where point out when a company puts larger models in their advertising.
+It’s not just automatic or commonplace.
 The majority of bodies do not represent the average.
 Plus-size clothing is more expensive and harder to find.
 Not to mention the judgement many have against a larger body wearing more revealing styles.

 Diet Culture & Weight Stigma in Travel/Entertainment